Varanasi court rejects Gyanvapi mosque plea against maintainability, hearing to continue | Law-Order

 The matter could also come up before the Supreme Court on October 20, the date it fixed during a hearing on the matter in July.

+The All India Muslim Personal Law Board called the Varanasi court order “disappointing and painful”.

-Several BJP leaders, including two Union ministers, welcomed the Varanasi court order, with the party's national secretary Y Satya Kumar terming it a ''triumph of the truth.''
-The Vishva Hindu Parishad and the UP Deputy Chief Minister Keshav Prasad Maurya also hailed the order.
+Several BJP leaders, including two Union ministers, welcomed it, with the party's national secretary Y Satya Kumar terming it a ''triumph of the truth.''
+The Vishva Hindu Parishad too hailed it.

 Union Minister of State for Consumer Affairs Ashwini Kumar Choubey said, ''Kashi and Mathura are the pride of our Sanatan Dharma.
 This decision is for the uplift of our culture.''
 The district judge had on August 24 reserved the order on the issue of maintainability till September 12.

-On Monday, he delivered the 26-page order in 10 minutes in the presence of 32 people including lawyers from both sides, said an advocate who was present in the courtroom to which entry was restricted.
+He delivered the 26-page order on Monday, reading out his decision in 10 minutes in the presence of 32 people including lawyers from both sides, said an advocate who was present in the courtroom to which entry was restricted.

 A day earlier, the district administration had issued prohibitory orders under Section 144 of CrPC banning congregation of people.
 Police had stepped up security.